jeremyfix/ros-and-unity/DronePrefab/README.md

 [Check out the video](https://youtu.be/XajgNfNJ1VI)

-The drone mesh is the one provided by tum-simulator[1], in particular, the quadrotor meshes in the cvg_sim_gazebo directory.
-The URDF file has been imported with the URDFImporter of ros-sharp [2]
+The drone mesh is the one provided by gazebo for the bebop2 [1].

 The control is very naïve.
 It's using a PID controller with absolutely no knowledge about the true dynamics of the drone.
 It is just regulating the forces of the propellers in order to minimize an error.
 Four PID controllers are used :